nursit/php-oauth2-client/README.md

 To instantiate the OAuth class you need the `Provider` object, see above and choose a HTTP client implementation that will be used to exchange an authorization code for an access token.
-By default a Guzzle client is available.
+By default a simple cURL client is available.

     $client = new OAuth2Client(
         $provider,
-        new GuzzleHttpClient()
+        new CurlHttpClient()
     );

 To obtain a prepared authorization request URI you can call